spatie/laravel-medialibrary/docs/advanced-usage/using-custom-properties.md

 weight: 2
 ---

-When adding a file to the medialibrary you can pass an array with custom properties:
+When adding a file to the media library you can pass an array with custom properties:

 ```php
 $mediaItem = $yourModel